Skip to contents

 • "prediction" also gives an output on the response scale, but this time associated with a prediction interval (PI), which is larger than a confidence interval (though it mostly make sense for linear models).

-• "classification" only differs from "prediction" for binomial models where it additionally transforms the predictions into the original response's type (for instance, to a factor).
+• For binomial models, predict = "classification" will additionally transform the predictions into the original response's type (for instance, to a factor).

 • Other strings are passed directly to the type argument of the predict() method supplied by the modelling package.